 The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
-The directors are responsible for the other information contained within the annual report.

-Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon the course of the audit or otherwise appears to be materially misstated.
+The directors are responsible for the other information contained within the annual report the course of the audit or otherwise appears to be materially misstated.
 If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material misstatement in the financial statements themselves.
-If, based on the work we have performed, we conclude that there is a material misstatement of the other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of the other information, we are required to report that fact